 It’s almost hard to believe (and yet not) how many people, adults and children, are affected by constipation.
 In fact, I’ve already written about natural constipation remedies for toddlers, and Miralax just isn’t safe (even though it’s the “norm” for constipated little ones)!
-Find out from our MD guest why is the best remedy for constipation and what form to give children.
+Find out from our MD guest why is the best natural remedy for constipation and what form to give children.

 When my mom heard on TV that a good, healthy poop is a “brown banana” that’s about 18 inches to 2 feet long, one piece, her eyes were wide like saucers!